Aliff History, Family Crest & Coats of Arms

 Early Origins of the Aliff family

-of the lands.
-The first record is of a Ailef of Palestine who was preumably a returning Norman knight from the Holy Land about 1200.
-He, or his successors, held estates in that shire in 1175.
+The surname Aliff was first found in Northumberland where the first record of the family is of Eilaf filius Gospatric who was listed there in 1166.
+We presume the Ailef of Palestu (Palestine) was a returning Norman knight from the Holy Land about 1200.
+He, or his successors, later held estates in that shire in 1176.

 Important Dates for the Aliff family

 This web page shows only a small excerpt of our Aliff research.
-Another 126 words (9 lines of text) covering the years 1510, 1600, 1534, 1585, 1563, 1627, 1621, 1622, 1592, 1662, 1661, 1662, 1618, 1675, 1685, 1631, 1722, 1676 and 1732 are included under the topic Early Aliff History in all our PDF Extended History products and printed products wherever possible.
+Another 127 words (9 lines of text) covering the years 1510, 1600, 1534, 1585, 1563, 1627, 1621, 1622, 1592, 1662, 1661, 1662, 1618, 1675, 1685, 1631, 1722, 1676 and 1732 are included under the topic Early Aliff History in all our PDF Extended History products and printed products wherever possible.

 Aliff Spelling Variations